 Many considerations go into selecting and implementing an EHR product and negotiating the EHR vendor contract.
 Read about the the important issues that an EHR vendor contract should include.

-If you have further questions about the Medicare and Medicaid EHR Incentive Program, please contact Sana Gokak at email@example.com or 202-672-1517.
+If you have further questions about the Medicare and Medicaid EHR Incentive Program, please contact Molly Peltzman at firstname.lastname@example.org or 202-672-1506.